include("site.inc"); $template = new Page; $template->initCommon(); $template->displayHeader(); ?>

 resolve RPM dependencies.
 The directory's name depends on the

-it supports.
+version of yum it supports.
 It is permissible

 to have both kinds of repository information in a single